-“First I document the sighting, and then I focus on see how many birds I can find.
-I never wanted to take photos, but did and that’s how this whole thing started.”
+“First, I document the sighting and then focus on seeing as many birds as I can find.
+I never wanted to take photos but did, and that’s how this whole thing started.”

-Heather has seen 156 bird species to date, and when posed with the question about her favorite bird, she didn’t have to stop and think.
+Heather has seen 156 bird species to date, and when asked about her favorite bird, she didn’t have to stop and think.

 “My favorite bird is the White-throated Sparrow.
 I love them because they have the most beautiful song, they’re easy to recognize, and they get me through the winter here.”